Daniel Majstorović: Basel

 In January 2006, Majstorović signed for reigning Swiss champions FC Basel for a reported €3.3 million, despite interest from Ajax, PSV, and Newcastle United.
 He joined Basel's first team during their 2005–06 season under head coach Christian Gross.
 After playing in two test games Majstorović played his domestic league debut for his new club in the away game in the Hardturm on 12 February 2006 as Basel played a 1–1 draw with Zürich.
 He scored his first league goal for his new team one week later on 19 February in the home game in the St. Jakob-Park as Basel drew 1–1 with Schaffhausen.

 During the autumn, Basel had qualified themselves for the knock-out stage of the 2005–06 UEFA Cup.
 In the round of 32 Basel were drawn against Monaco, Basel won the first leg 1-0 and in the second leg Majstorović scored the equaliser in the 1–1 draw.
-In the round of 16 Basel advanced to the quarter-finals beating Strasbourgh 4–2 on aggregate.
+In the round of 16 Basel advanced to the quarter-finals beating Strasbourg 4–2 on aggregate.
 In the quarter-final Basel won the first leg 2–0 against Middlesbrough.
 Majstorović was sent off during the second leg at the Riverside Stadium while Basel were leading still leading on the away goals rule.
 Middlesbrough went on to win the match 4–1 with a last minute goal, therefore the tie 4–3 on aggregate, and many of the Basel supporters held Majstorović partly responsible.

 Basel had started well into the 2005–06 Super League season and led the championship right until the last day of the league campaign.
 On the closing day of the league season, Basel played a finalissima at home against Zürich.
 Mladen Petrić had scored the equaliser for FCB after FCZ had taken an early lead.
 But then a 93rd-minute goal from Zürich's Iulian Filipescu meant the final score was 1–2 in favour of the away team and it gave FCZ their first national championship since 1980–81.
 The title for Basel was lost on goal difference.
 Majstorović had played in all 18 league games since he joined the club, scoring five league goals.
 The last-minute loss of the Championship and the subsequent riots, the so-called Basel Hooligan Incident, meant that the club would suffer consequences.